c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 Given the worksheet limitation of 1,048,576 rows in Microsoft Excel, we will be using BigQuery to clean and analyze the data which contains over 5.6 million rows.

 ### Combining the Data
 To merge the 12 CSV files, I employed the batch upload operation in BigQuery.
 Initially, I uploaded all the files to a Google Cloud Storage bucket named gc_cyclist_data.
 Subsequently, I utilized the wildcard function to upload and append the content of the 12 CSV files into a single table named [2022_trip_data_raw](https://console.cloud.google.com/bigquery?hl=en&project=voltaic-spider-405020&ws=!1m5!1m4!4m3!1svoltaic-spider-405020!2sCyclist_Data!3s2022_trip_data_raw).
 This approach was feasible due to the consistent schema across all files.
+Once amalgamated, I would then query for tables to demonstrate the difference between members and casual riders in the following categories: rider type, trip count, and trip duration.

 ### Data Exploration